-Our aim is to ensure that Re:BUiLD’s scope of change extends across Kampala and Nairobi, and beyond to any city hosting refugees.
-The specific outcomes for our Influence and Adoption pillar are focused on two levels:
+Re:BUiLD’s influence strategy was designed to extend its scope of change across Kampala and Nairobi, and beyond to other cities hosting refugees.
+The specific outcomes for our Influence and Adoption pillar focused on:

 Campaigns